ucsb-cs184-f24/team10AlcTracker/team/norms.md

 Group norms:
+# Ask for help from teammates and TA's if you need it
+# Check in regularly
-**if you cant show up let us know in ADVANCE
+# If you can't make it on a particular day, just let us know in advance and we can work around it
-Complete your tasks on time and ask for help if necessary